akanix42/meteor-css-modules/README.md

 * 11/2015: Added additional postcss plugins (nested, nested props, media min/max, colorHexAlpha, anyLink, and notSelector.
 * 11/2015: Implemented global variables via the postcss-simple-vars plugin
 * 11/2015: **Any** NPM-listed PostCSS plugin specified in packages.json and css-modules.json will be loaded.
 Freedom!
+* 02/2015: When used with postcss-simple-vars, $variables are now extracted and made available for use in JS.

 ## Todo